peterjmartinson/writing/StoneTelescope/20250225_PlanetaryDefense/draft.md

 Either way, your _weight_ does not look like the _numbers_ on the scale.
 Your weight is a complex interaction between the Earth and your body, mediated through what we call gravity.
 Gravity, also, does not look like numbers, or an arrow, or the scale itself.

 That scale is just like the rest of your senses, like your sense of sight.
 You think you're seeing something outside your body right now, as you read this article.
 But you're not.
 Your brain is generating a pattern that your mind reads as an image.
 That pattern is a response to what's happening on your retinas, in your eyes.
 Light from the computer screen has propagated to the surface of your eyeballs, through your lenses - where the image gets flipped upside down - and then meets your retinas.
-The structures on your retinas (pigments, "rods and cones") then send _electric_ signals into your optic nerves.
-Those signals then get translated into _chemical_ motions through those nerves up into your brain.
+The structures on your retinas (pigments, "rods and cones") then [send _electric_ signals](https://www.nei.nih.gov/learn-about-eye-health/healthy-vision/how-eyes-work) into your optic nerves.
+Those signals then get translated into _chemical_ signals between the individual neurons up to your brain.
 The _electrochemical_ signals then get translated again into patterns within your brain.

 Those patterns are very much _not_ the same thing as the computer screen.